 Clinical Trials Investigating the Buteyko Method for Asthma

-There are currently seventeen clinical trials investigating the Buteyko Method as an adjunct for asthma, including four studies in collaboration with Asthma Care Ireland practitioner and Director of Education at Buteyko Clinic, Patrick McKeown.
+There are currently nineteen clinical trials investigating the Buteyko Method as an adjunct for asthma, including six studies in collaboration with Asthma Care Ireland practitioner and Director of Education at Buteyko Clinic, Patrick McKeown.